Thursday, January 29, 2009

 For the mint flavored whipped cream, I just added about 1 tsp of peppermint extract and a teeny tiny bit (less than a tsp I think) of green food coloring.
 Start small with both of these because you can always add more.
 I used about 2 cups of whipping cream.

 For the chocolate mousse, I followed the recipe exactly but made it for 6 servings.
-Not as difficult
+Not as difficult as I thought it would be!

 I just crushed the cookies in a ziploc bag with a meat tenderizer.

-because I am very impatient (which is why I don't bake) and didn't wait for the mousse to thicken up in the fridge before I began layering, so you can see where it is running together in the layers.
+As you can tell from the picture, the layering did not come out as pretty as I'd hoped.
+This is because I am very impatient (which is why I don't bake) and didn't wait for the mousse to thicken up in the fridge before I began layering, so you can see where it is running together in the layers.
 Also, the mint layer looks very white in the photos but it was greener.

 I garnished with more whipped cream and mint leaves dipped in chocolate.